griphiam/markphilpot_com/content/2009/729_google_chrome_delicious.md

 Title: Google Chrome & Delicious
 Date: 2009-11-18 21:19:06
 Tags: imported
-Category:
+Category: software
 Slug: google_chrome_delicious

 While there are a few fledgling Chrome extensions that add the standard Delicious buttons to the user interface.
 However, that's not what I really need.
 I need the Delicious toolbar that Firefox's plugin has so I can pull up my bookmarks with my favorite tags into the toolbar.
 As a stop gap, <a href="http://fernandoacorreia.wordpress.com/2008/09/05/delicious-in-google-chrome/">this</a> post has a way to add a search engine.

-<blockquote><strong>Searching pages</strong>
+<strong>Searching pages</strong>

 You can use Chrome’s Omnibox to search inside your Delicious tags: